QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 can be network controller, and the Scheduled Service Responders are the network devices, the relationship between network controller and network devices is shown in
 {{arch-example}}.
-In this mode, the generation and execution of schedules are both on the same devices，so it does not involve the schedule distribution process.
+In this mode, the generation and execution of schedules are both on the same devices, so it does not involve the schedule distribution process.

 ~~~~
           +-----------------------------------------------------+